Key Features of the REST Snap Pack

 - Uses either PUT or POST method to write data to a target HTTP URI

-- The Receives response from the target is available from the output views in either Record or Binary form.
+- Receives response from the target that is available from the output views in either Record or Binary form.
 The Record view provides the Response Code, Reason, Body, and Headers in a structured record format

 - Provides the uninterpreted response in the sender’s native format in the Binary View